luvuong-le/MP3-Player/README.md

 Features:
 - Allows the user to put music in the music folder
 - Functions like a normal music player with play pause, previous, next

-Features to implement:
 - Theme Chooser
 - Duration and Current Time
-- Sorting Songs with Dropdown and Draggable (Maybe?)
-Local Storage
+- Uploading MP3 Files through form and dragging

 Steps for usage: